 13. Timely speaking

-While the President is putting the question, any member who has not spoken before to the matter may speak to the question before the negative is put.
+While the presiding officer is putting the question, any member who has not spoken before to the matter may speak to the question before the negative is put.

 14. Bill & resolution introduction deadline

-A standing committee of the Senate may originate a bill or resolution and report the same after the forty-first day.
+Standing and select committees of the Senate may originate a bill or joint resolution and report the same after the forty-first day.

 The forty-first day of the regular session held in the year one thousand nine hundred seventy-seven and every fourth year thereafter shall be computed from and include the second Wednesday of February of such years.